Police-Data-Accessibility-Project/data-source-identification/README.md

 name | description of purpose
 --- | ---
 Identification Pipeline | The core python script of a modular pipeline.
-More details below. hf_testing | Utilities for interacting with our machine learning space at [Hugging Face](https://huggingface.co/PDAP) HTML tag collector | Collects HTML header, meta, and title tags and appends them to a JSON file.
-The idea is to make a richer dataset for algorithm training and data labeling.
+More details below. agency_identifier | Matches URLs with an agency from the PDAP database common_crawler | interfaces with the Common Crawl dataset to extract urls, creating batches to identify or annotate hugging_face | Utilities for interacting with our machine learning space at [Hugging Face](https://huggingface.co/PDAP) html_tag_collector | Collects HTML header, meta, and title tags and appends them to a JSON file.
+The idea is to make a richer dataset for algorithm training and data labeling. openai-playground | Scripts for accessing the openai API on PDAP's shared account
-ML URL Classifier (work in progress) | Classifies a set of URLs given by a CSV file using the KNN and Logistic Regression algorithms.
-This is a work in progress with one function experiment on a small labeled dataset (~400 observations, 1 feature, 2 classes).
-Pending progress involves testing the existing workflow in `main.ipynb` against a larger labeled dataset and including more labels in the classification problem. openai-playground | Scripts for accessing the openai API on PDAP's shared account

 # Identification pipeline